-NSPCC also offer an online introductory course for anyone who works with children where you will earn how children use the internet and how you can keep them safe from abuse - available at this link.
+NSPCC offer an online introductory course for anyone who works with children where you will earn how children use the internet and how you can keep them safe from abuse - available at this link.

 Comprehensive guides for parents can be found at the following links:

 Further guidelines and advice to help keep your children safe online can be found at the following links:

 Parental controls are software and tools that allow parents to set controls on their children’s internet use.
 They are a great way of helping prevent children from accessing unsuitable content online.